-Botanical name ~ Inula graveolens
+Botanical Name - Inula graveolens

-Aroma ~ Sweet, herbaceous, buttery.
+Aroma - Sweet, herbaceous, buttery.
 This oil can occasionally be opaque

-Country of Origin ~ France
+Country of Origin - Morocco

-Chemical Constituents ~ Bornyl acetate, borneol, t-cadinol.
+Chemical Constituents - Bornyl acetate, borneol, t-cadinol

 Caution - Practitioner advice is recommended with this oil